cephei-io/custom-notebook/README.md

 # Datascience notebook (Docker image)

-A notebook image for datascience with extra packages:
+A docker image of a notebook instance for datascience with extra packages:
 - pymongo
 - PyMySQL
 - tensorflow